 At A-1 Bonded Termite, we appreciate nature and the pests we control.
 Outside of your home, we know that these pests are respected animals, essential parts of the local ecosystem.
 When appropriate, we use the most eco-friendly techniques to remove pest problems.

-In this article, we would like to share how delightful termites can be when they are not invading homes and businesses.
+In this article, we would like to share what eats termites and how delightful termites can be when they are not invading homes and businesses.
 Without termites our earth would be overrun with fungus and rotten wood.
 They play a symbiotic part, as a cleaner/recycler and as a food source to different kinds of animal species.

 Can You Name 5 Termite-Eating Animals??